14islands/r3f-scroll-rig/docs/api.md

   reflow: () => void, // tigger re-calculation of elements position (called automatically on resize), () => void
   debug: boolean, // whether the GloblCanvas is in debug mode or not
   // Advanced render API
-  preloadScene: (scene, camera, layer, callback) => void, // request scene to do a preload render before next frame
+  preloadScene: ({ scene?: Scene; camera?: Camera; layer?: number }, callback) => void, // request scene to do a preload render before next frame
   requestRender: (layers?: number[]) => void, // request the global render loop to render next frame
   renderScissor: ({ gl, scene, camera, top, left, width, height, layer, autoClear, clearDepth}) => void, // renders scene with a scissor to the canvas
   renderViewport:  ({ gl, scene, camera, top, left, width, height, layer, autoClear, clearDepth}) => void, // renders a scene inside a viewport to the canvas,